erees1/erees1.github.io/_posts/2020-04-13-beam-search.md

 <!--summary_start-->

-In this post I aim to discuss the beam search algorithm in the context of language modelling.
+In this post I will discuss the beam search algorithm in the context of language modelling.
 First I will set out more generally the problem that beam search algorithm tries to solve and then I discuss some simple experiments using dummy data that compare the effectiveness of the beam search algorithm to a greedy search.

-## Conditional Language Modelling
+## Language Modelling

+Language modelling involves modelling probabilities of word sequences, which mathematically, can be denoted by considering the joint probability of a sequence of words $ \mathbf{w} $ of length $l$ as:

+$$
+p(\mathbf{w}) = p(w_1, w_2, w_3, \dots w_{l})
+$$

 Consider the problems of: English to French translation, question answering and image captioning.
 These problems all belong to a class of similar natural language problems which can be addressed using conditional language modelling.
 In essence tackling any of these problems involves answering the same question: